appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

-When working with dates and time, you may want to display them in a specific time zone.
-You can achieve this using Moment.js and the `moment-timezone` library.

 ---
 **Example**: suppose you want to convert the selected date and time to the IST time zone (Asia/Kolkata), you can use the following code in a query or widget binding: